zihaojoe/JobpostDetection/README.md

 **Notice:**
 * If you want to use MySQL, you can ignore the `SQLITE` variable.
 On the contrast, if you want to use SQLite, just set `SQLITE` and ignore all the others.
 * Verify that you are on the northwestern vpn before you continue on with MySQL.
-* Follow the following docker commands to differentiate between local SQLite and MySQL.
+* Follow the docker commands to differentiate between local SQLite and MySQL.

 #### 2. Run the Docker to upload data to S3 bucket